jmp-app/jmp/docs/backend.md

 Routes return JSON mostly containing one or a list of model objects.
 So you have to [create a new model](#create-a-new-model) if the required doesn't exist yet.
 The model is just a raw data object with the functionality to convert properly to an array.

 Then you need a service to communicate with the database and to handle the business logic.
-[Create a new service class](#create-a-new-service-class) if no appropriate exists, otherwise add the required method/s to the existing service class.
+[Create a new service class](#create-a-new-service-class) if no appropriate exists yet, otherwise add the required method/s to the existing service class.

 ### Create a new service class
 If no useful service class already exists, you have to create a new one.